hec015/cse15l-lab-reports/labreport5/labreport5.md

 ### Week 6 lab grading script not showing score
 When I run `bash test.sh https://github.com/...`, I have trouble with getting it to show the score of student submissions that are able to compile but don't pass every test.

 I have it so that the output of JUnit on `TestListExamples` is redirected to `junit-output.txt` in `grading-area`.
 I then use `grep "Tests run:" junit-output.txt` to get the line in JUnit that has the number of failures and store it in the variable `RESULT_LINE`.
-Then, I use `${RESULT_LINE:26}` to get the number of failures from the line and store that the variable `COUNT`.
+Then, I use `${RESULT_LINE:26}` to get the number of failures from the line and store that in the variable `COUNT`.

-`"Score: $COUNT/8"` should print the score, but it doesn't print the value of `$COUNT`.
+`"Score: $COUNT/8"` should print the score, but it doesn't print the value of `COUNT`.

 I think the bug has something to do with `${RESULT_LINE:26}`.
 This line should extract the number of failures from the last index of the string, which is 26, but it doesn't.